dcq-31/dcq-31/README.md

-<h2 align="center">👋 Hi there!
-I'm Darián</h1>
+<h3>👋 Hi there!
+I'm Darián</h3>

-I'm an automatic engineering student from Cuba, who is passionate about web development and artificial intelligence.
-As an avid learner and problem solver, I enjoy tackling new challenges and improving my skills in these areas.
-I am a motivated and curious individual who is always looking for opportunities to learn and grow.</h3>
+I'm an automatic engineering student from Central University "Marta Abreu" of Las Villas, who is passionate about problem solving and web development.
-- :sunglasses: I’m a competitive programmer.
+- ⭐ I’m a competitive programmer and frontend developer.
-- 🌱 I’m currently learning Nextjs, Express and Django.
 - 💬 Ask me about: Vue, Typescript and Tailwindcss.
 - 📫 How to reach me dariancapoteq@gmail.com